MusicSA

-MusicSA, originally AusMusic SA and in 2010 branded MusicSA, is a non-profit organisation whose aims are to promote, support and develop contemporary music in South Australia.
+MusicSA, originally AusMusic SA, is a non-profit organisation whose aims are to promote, support and develop contemporary music in South Australia.
 It was formerly legally registered as South Australian Contemporary Music Company Ltd. It presents the annual South Australian Music Awards, puts on the two-week celebration of live music, Umbrella: Winter City Sounds, and organises a number of other musical events throughout the year.
 It also provides training, professional development advice, and live performance opportunities for musicians.

 History

 AusMusic SA was established on 23 July 1997 as the South Australian Contemporary Music Development Company, trading as AusMusic SA.
 In 2004, Music SA Online was established, and in 2005 the organisation started the Contemporary Music Program in 29 secondary schools.
 From 2007 to 2010, it ran the Louder Than Words Festival in regional SA, and from 2008 to 2012 the Coopers Alive Festival.
 It also managed the Fuse Festival.

 In 2010, MusicSA became a registered training organisation, and in the same year AusmusicSA was re-branded as MusicSA.
 The organisation engaged in several collaborations with other partners, such as Flinders University, the Australian Independent Record Labels Association (AIR) Awards, and local radio stations, and has also published several guides relevant to the contemporary music industry.

 In 2015 Lisa Bishop (who is also deputy chair of Adelaide Fringe and a film producer), became CEO/general manager of MusicSA.

 In 2015 MusicSA took over responsibility for the Fowlers Live Music Awards, renamed the South Australian Music Awards (or SA Music Awards).

 Umbrella: Winter City Sounds, a two-week live music festival, was launched in 2016, which in 2017 put on 300 events, funded by the Australia Council and the South Australian Tourism Commission and has been an annual event, until the cancellation in 2020 owing to the COVID-19 pandemic.
 It was scheduled to run from mid-July in 2021, but 80 live music events in the first week had to be cancelled owing to a 7-day lockdown across the state.

 In 2017 MusicSA launched the Girls to the Front music education program for teenage girls.

 Owing to complicated funding rules introduced during the COVID-19 pandemic, MusicSA did not spend its entire budget provision for the 2022–23 financial year.
 With audiences not back to their pre-pandemic levels, the organisation feared that around m of spending allocated for the live music sector had been taken back by the government.

 The organisation was rebranded from Music SA to MusicSA in 2022, per the 2021 and 2022 annual reports.